brendenwest/it122/1_intro_to_node/notes.rst

 Serving files
 ####

-Your Node.js application can read files from the filesystem and send file contents in the http response.
+Your Node.js application can read files from the filesystem and return file contents in the http response.

 ::